 But that is a big misunderstanding!
 They just give off power!
 Your legs and twist movement are the ones that generate power.
 Everything your arms do is transferring that power to the face, belly, or whatever muscle of your opponent!

-Since the arms’ muscles serve for punches accuracy, not power formation, you would probably know that fast arms are better than sturdy arms.
+Since the arms’ muscles serve for punches accuracy, not power formation, you should know that fast arms are better than sturdy arms.
 Keep that in mind next time you try to strengthen your arms muscles!

 Think about it:

 If your lower body core is your hip and power are mainly generated by your legs and hips there, then what are the upper body core and the central generator above?